← Back to Community

 Did Devang use a coach for HYROX prep?

 Yes.
-He worked with AJ on station technique and pacing, and ran the strength side of his block in our group classes.
+He worked with AJ on station technique and pacing, and ran the strength side of his block in our group classes with Ravi.
 The combination of group class CrossFit plus 1 to 2 personal training sessions a week is the engagement we recommend most for HYROX first-timers.
-Going alone is possible but the technique and pacing learning curve is steep enough that a coach saves you weeks.
+Going alone is possible, but the technique and pacing learning curve is steep enough that a coach saves you weeks.

 What would Devang do differently the next time?

 Three things.
-First, more sled push volume (his weakest station).
+First, more sled push volume, his weakest station.
 Second, more lunge-under-fatigue work, not just fresh lunges.
 Third, a more aggressive taper.
 He carried too much fatigue into race week.
 The fitness was there.
 The freshness was not.
-He's running his second race in the spring with these adjustments built in.
+He is running his second race with these adjustments built in.

 Try a free first class at Persistence Athletics

-If a HYROX race is on your radar and you want to run a real coached prep block with someone who has lived the prep, that's exactly what we do.
-Your first class at Persistence Athletics is free and we will walk through where you are, where you want to be, and what a 12-week block looks like.
-Book your free class at 3025 1st Ave, Belltown, Seattle.
-8 minutes from Amazon, walkable from anywhere downtown.
+If a HYROX race is on your radar and you want to run a real coached prep block with someone who has lived the prep, that is exactly what we do.
+Your first class at Persistence Athletics is free and scaled, and we will walk through where you are, where you want to be, and what a 12-week block looks like.
+Book your free class at 3025 1st Ave, Belltown, Seattle, about 8 minutes from Amazon and walkable from anywhere downtown.
+Questions first?
+Call us at (206) 593-4236.

 Want to take this further?